getodk/docs/docs/form-styling.rst

 .. warning::

-  Collect's mobile forms support both HTML and Markdown styling.
+  Mobile forms in Collect and Web Forms support both HTML and Markdown styling.

-  Central's Enketo-powered web forms only support Markdown styling.
-Styling is not yet supported in web form choice labels.
+  Mobile forms in Enketo only support Markdown styling, and styling is not supported in web form choice labels.

 .. _media: